Equipment talks. Flynn listens.

 Tiers and engagement

-- Evaluation access — no-cost, source-level audit rights, bounded scope.
+- Evaluation access — no-cost, bounded scope, NDA required.

 - OEM licensing — per-unit royalty, integration support, long-term source stability.